crashcloud/docs/content/docs/joining-a-model.md

 And do not give our your own IP Address to people you are unfamiliar with.
 {{< /callout >}}

+## Removing a Model

+A model can be removed from the list by Right Clicking, and selecting "Remove".

 ## Troubleshooting

+### The Command does not appear

+If the command does not appear, make sure you have installed the latest version of Crash correctly.

 ### I got an error message